SKyletoft/mop_templates/vsc_gui/templates/basic/README.md

 USAGE:

 This template requires SimServer to be installed from gbgmv.se.
-The Clangd (and not Microsoft's C/C++) and Clang-format extensions are recommended but not required.

 Debian based Linux users require the following packages from the repo: